nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a contact
+1. User requests to add a customer
-2. JJIMY adds the contact
+2. JJIMY adds the customer

     Use case ends.